-While this Instant Pot Chicken Pot Pie is a complete meal by itself, sometimes it’s nice to offer a side or two to go along with it.
+While this recipe is definitely a complete meal by itself, sometimes it’s nice to offer a side or two to go along with it.
 Here are a few ideas for what works well:

 - Fall Fruit Salad (or any other fruit salad)

 - A green salad (or try this Portillo’s Chopped Salad )